 Community education and training on the issues such as domestic violence, sexual assault, stalking, and prevention are an important part of Voices of Hope's mission.

 Our Community Education Program provides training on these issues for professionals who work with victims of these crimes, such as clergy, mental health professionals, law enforcement, teachers and health professionals.
 Our community education program also focuses in enhancing public awareness about these issues as well as about our agency and the services we provide.
-To find out more about education and training opportunities or to schedule a presentation, contact our Community Education Coordinator at: firstname.lastname@example.org
+To find out more about education and training opportunities or to schedule a presentation, contact our Education & Training Coordinator, Deb Flowers at firstname.lastname@example.org.